 Does this eroticization teach women to crave their own abuse?
 Almost like a backlash to a movement that teaches men not to abuse and that teaches women they don’t have to take it?

 A counterblast to a society that now provides women’s shelters, hot lines and mandatory arrest?
 Maybe we can get you to crave your own abuse, without complaint?

 That’s one of my worries about the Dominance/submission trend, which includes the appeal of Fifty Shades.

 In my next post in this series, I’ll look at how sexualizing male dominance keeps male dominance sexy.
 After that I’ll consider the other side: pro-orgasm feminism that wants women to cum, however they cum.

-Posted on June 24, 2013, in feminism, objectification, pornography, psychology, sex, sexism, violence against women, women and tagged feminism, Fifty Shades of Grey, objectification, pornography, psychology, sex, sexism, violence against women, women.
+Posted on June 24, 2013, in feminism, objectification, pornography, psychology, sex and sexuality, sexism, violence against women, women and tagged feminism, Fifty Shades of Grey, objectification, pornography, psychology, sex and sexuality, sexism, violence against women, women.
 Bookmark the permalink.
 42 Comments.